braice/MuMuDVB/doc/README.txt

 This option will make MuMuDVB stream only the EIT packets corresponding to the streamed channel instead of all transponder channels.
 Some clients parse this table and can show/select ghost programs  (even if the PAT and the SDT are rewritten).

+The EIT PID contains the description of the current program and the future programs.
+It is used to build the Electronic Program Guide

 To enable EIT sorting, add `sort_eit=1` to your config file.

 [NOTE]